Restoration of the Sistine Chapel frescoes: Eyes

 Losses of a sort which are deemed "travesties" by critics of the restoration.
 The Jesse spandrel, before and after restoration.
 The eyes are now missing, as they are in numerous other figures, particularly among the ancestors.

-The missing depth is not the only factor that the critics deplore.
-An important feature of Michelangelo's work which, in many places, has disappeared forever is the painting of the eyeballs.
+The missing depth is not the only factor that critics deplore.
+An important feature of Michelangelo's work that has disappeared in many places is the painting of eyeballs.
 Eyes appear in many instances to have been painted buon fresco.
 Wherever they have not been painted buon fresco but added a secco, they have been removed by the restorers.

-They are an essential part of the most impressive and famous of the frescoes, the Creation of Adam.
+The eyes are an essential part of the most famous of the frescoes, The Creation of Adam.
 Adam gazes at God.
 God looks directly at Adam.
-And under God's protective arm, Eve turns her eyes sideways in a look of admiration for her husband-to-be.
-Again and again, Michelangelo painted telling gazes into the faces of his characters.
-The eye sockets of the family in the Zorobabel lunette are empty as are the eyes of the man in the Aminadab lunette, but the removal that has caused the most distress to the critics are the eyes of the little figure in green and white who once looked out of the gloom above the lunette of Jesse.
+Under God's protective arm, Eve turns her eyes sideways to look at her husband-to-be.
+Michelangelo repeatedly painted expressive gazes on the faces of his characters.
+The eye sockets of the family in the Zerubbabel lunette are empty, as are the eyes of the man in the Amminadab lunette.
+The removal that has caused the most distress to critics is the eyes of the little figure in green and white who once looked out of the gloom above the lunette of Jesse.